GoogleContainerTools/kpt-functions-catalog/functions/go/create-setters/README.md

    - For an array node, checks if all values match with any of the array setters.
 4. Adds comments to the fields matching the setter values using setter names as parameters.

 >?
-Doesn't support adding comment to the scalar node whose value is split into multiple lines.
 If this function adds setter comments to fields for which you didn't intend to parameterize, you can simply review and delete/modify those comments manually.

 <!--mdtogo-->